Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: Numerical validation of the effective models in non-dissipative case

-Panel (b) compares the value of the variable $\gamma$ obtained from model 1 (red dotted line) with the values of $\gamma$ obtained from the field solution (black dotted line).
+Panel (b) compares the value of the variable $\gamma$ obtained from model 1 (red dotted line) with the values of $\gamma$ obtained from the solution of the field equation \eqref{phi4} (black dotted line).
 Visible here are the maxima of the variable $\gamma$, which correspond to the minima of the function $\mathcal{F}$.
 It is worth noting that at this point the kink velocity is greatest.
 In turn, the turning points of the trajectory (shown in panel (a)) correspond to the minima of the function $\gamma$ in panel (b).
 At these points, the kink stops and the variable $\gamma$ takes the value $1$.
 The behavior of $\gamma$ suggests that, for the trajectory depicted in the figure, it admits a kinematic interpretation as the Lorentz factor.
 It is worth emphasizing that in this approach, $\gamma$ is treated as a variable linking the kinematic component (the Lorentz factor) with the dynamic one.
-For the variable $\gamma$, the agreement with the field solution is exceptionally good.
-Furthermore, in panel (c), we compared the value of the variable $b$ obtained from model 3 (green dotted line) with the result of the field solution (black dotted line).
+For the variable $\gamma$, the agreement with the solution of the field equation \eqref{phi4} is exceptionally good.
+Furthermore, in panel (c), we compared the value of the variable $b$ obtained from model 3 (green dotted line) with the result of the field model (black dotted line).
 Once again, the agreement is excellent.

-{One might be interested in how model 2 would behave under the same conditions.
+One might be interested in how model 2 would behave under the same conditions.
 Such a direct comparison is not possible due to the fact that within the framework of ansatz \eqref{kink-xi2++}, \eqref{xi2++} we are unable to reproduce the initial conditions \eqref{phi_wp1},\eqref{phi_wp2}, which was possible within the context of ansatz \eqref{kink-xi}, \eqref{xi}, defining model 1, and the ansatz \eqref{kink-xi2}, \eqref{xi2+}, defining model 3.
 In the context of model 2, we are forced to use the initial conditions \eqref{phi_wp-x}.
 For this reason, the results for model 2 are presented in a separate Figure \ref{nfig_02}.